Plymouth, Massachusetts: Air

 The town is home to the Plymouth Municipal Airport, which lies on the border between Plymouth and Carver.
 Founded in 1931, it offers scheduled service to Nantucket, as well as private service.
 The airport features a local restaurant and gift shop, but does not have an on-site traffic control tower.

 Barnstable Municipal Airport, in Hyannis, offers additional scheduled carrier service.
 The airport offers scheduled flight services to Nantucket, Martha's Vineyard, Boston and New York City.
 It is approximately 30 mi from Plymouth.

 The nearest national and international airport is Logan International Airport in Boston, roughly 43 mi away.
 Rhode Island T. F. Green International Airport, a state airport located in Warwick, Rhode Island, is about 63 mi away.

 Sports

-Plymouth was the home of the New England Collegiate Baseball League's Plymouth Pilgrims, who played their home games at Forges Field 1.
+Plymouth was the home of the New England Collegiate Baseball League's Plymouth Pilgrims, who played their home games at Forbes Field.

 Points of interest

 Promoted as America's Hometown, Plymouth is a tourist destination noted for its heritage.
 The town is home to several notable sites.